SGrondin/bottleneck/README.md

 **IMPORTANT: refresh intervals are not a replacement for minTime/maxConcurrent!** It's strongly recommended to also use `minTime` and/or `maxConcurrent` to spread out the load.
 For example, suppose a lot of jobs are queued up because the `reservoir` is 0.
 As soon as the reservoir refresh is triggered, 100 jobs will automatically be launched, all at the same time!
 To prevent that and keep your application running smoothly, use `minTime` and `maxConcurrent` to *stagger* the jobs.

+**IMPORTANT: refresh intervals prevent a limiter from being garbage collected.** Call `limiter.disconnect()` to clear the interval and allow the memory to be freed.

 ### Step 2 of 3

 #### ➤ Using callbacks?